gagarine/dotfiles/README.md

-# dotfiles
+# dotfiles (minimal)

-My home dotfile config on MacOS with ZSH shell.

-I keep things minimal and simple.
+MacOS dotfile for the built-in ZSH shell and Terminal.app

 # Installation
 1) Copy the files in your home